Seminars and Workshops

 From February 22nd to 23rd 2019 Prof. Bartenschlager organized the 35th Annual Meeting of the German Association for the Study of the Liver (GASL) in Heidelberg.
 The GASL is an association of scientists from various disciplines in German-speaking countries, whose work is dedicated to various aspects of liver diseases, including all aspects of viral hepatitis.
 Prof. Bartenschlager is the president of the GASL in 2018/2019 and therefore has the honor to organize the 35th annual conference of the GASL.

 16th Workshop on Cell Biology of Viral Infections from the German Societies for Virology (GfV) and Cell Biology (DGZ), “The ins and outs of virus infection: From binding to exit”, Kloster Schöntal, 8. to 10.
 November 2017

 17th Workshop on Cell Biology of Viral Infections from the German Societies for Virology (GfV) and Cell Biology (DGZ), “High resolution approaches in virology: from cell ultrastructure to OMICS”, Kloster Schöntal, 15. to 17.
 October 2018

-This annual workshop aims to bring together young researchers from whole Germany, mainly PhD students and postdocs, in a small group to promote discussions and exchange about one scientific topic related to virology and cell biology.
-Four internationally renowned guest speakers were invited to give a keynote lecture.
+This annual workshop series aims to bring together young researchers from whole Germany, mainly PhD students and postdocs, in a small group to promote discussions and exchange about a scientific topic related to virology and cell biology.
+Each year, several internationally renowned guest speakers are invited to give a keynote lecture.

-For many years the Chica and Heinz Schaller-Foundation is providing financial support for this annual workshop series.
+For many years the Chica and Heinz Schaller-Foundation is proudly providing financial support for this workshop series